 4. Actively listen to every client.

 And by the client, we are not exclusively talking about your customers.
 We are also talking about internal co-workers.
 When you create a solution, you think about your final users, don’t you?
 So whatever you are doing, you make sure it makes sense for them.
 But you also collaborate with other teams within the company.
 Wouldn’t it be efficient to have a good idea of what they think of your project and your performance?
 Indeed, it is!
-At Oktana, we use Tok, the leading Chatter real-time messaging app, for staying always connected.
+At Oktana, we use Slack, for staying always connected.
 We use channels to collaborate but when we need to get feedback, we know private conversations are the best place to do it.
 Activate every approach you have to get the feedback you need.
-Bruno Venturini, tells us how Tok helps him collaborate:
+Bruno Venturini, tells us how Slack helps him collaborate:

 5. Encourage others to give feedback